dieterich-lab/PETGUI/README.md

 a multistep pipeline of training and testing on labeled data, followed by annotating on unlabeled data in a comprehensible and intuitive way.
 PETGUI also provides valuable insights into various aspects of the training, with statistics for label distribution and model performance.
-We envision our app as a pivotal use-case of a simple Machine Learning application, that is accessible and manageable by users without domain specific knowledge, in our case by physicians from clinical routine.
+We envision our app as a pivotal use-case of a simple machine learning application, that is accessible and manageable by users without domain specific knowledge, in our case by physicians from clinical routine.